gabuz0me/Demo_AoC_5/script/article_en.md

 This year, during your journey, you played cards, found your way through mazes, watched the stars, made balls roll, propagated beams through mirrors, minimized the heat loss when transporting hot lava, counted the many paths taken by metal scraps, simulated electronic circuits, built Jenga towers out of sand, and so on.

-To do so, you could use computer science stuff such as regexp, graph theory, automata theory, Dijkstra algorithm and mathematical tools like combinatorial analysis, the famous quadratic equation, Green's theorem to find an area given the contour, modular arithmetic, polynomial interpolation and so on.
+To do so, you could use computer science stuff such as regular expressions, graph and automata theory and mathematical tools like combinatorial analysis, the famous quadratic equation, modular arithmetic, polynomial interpolation and so on.

 | <img src="../images/other_problems/day_22.gif" height="400" alt="falling bricks tower"/> | <img src="../images/other_problems/day_12_L78.gif" width="600" alt="automaton"/> | <img src="../images/other_problems/day_14_simple.svg" width="400" alt="rolling balls"/> |
 |:-:|:-:|:-:|